Run all tests

 pytest tests/ -m "smoke" -q --strict-markers --timeout=30 --override-ini="addopts="

-# Or use the full validation script
+# Or use the canonical pre-PR guardrail orchestrator

 bash .claude/scripts/pre-commit-validation.sh